Are you looking for product recommendation strategies that can boost your revenue?

 Hopefully, you’ve been segmenting your email list to send more personalized suggestions to your audience.
-This helps you group similar users together so you can create more effective campaigns.
+This helps you group similar users so you can create more effective campaigns.

 But if you haven’t been segmenting your email list, no worries.

-Simply take your most popular products, trending items, or any promotional offers you’re currently running and put them into your automated email series.
+Take your most popular products, trending items, or any promotional offers you’re currently running and put them into your automated email series.

 The most important thing to keep in mind is to take the time to write your email copy.
-When making all types of product recommendations in your emails, a good rule of thumb is never to come off as too “salesy.”
+When making all product recommendations in your emails, a good rule of thumb is never to come off as too “salesy.”